 Ihara, Saori and Yazaki, Yukihiro 2017.
 Determinants of Public Service Broadcasting Size.
 Economics of Governance, Vol. 18, Issue.
 2, p.
 129.

-Prato, Carlo and Wolton, Stephane 2017.
+Prato, Carlo and Wolton, Stephane 2016.
 The Voters' Curses: Why We Need Goldilocks Voters.
 American Journal of Political Science, Vol. 60, Issue.
 3, p.
 726.

-Yang, JungHwan Rojas, Hernando Wojcieszak, Magdalena Aalberg, Toril Coen, Sharon Curran, James Hayashi, Kaori Iyengar, Shanto Jones, Paul K. Mazzoleni, Gianpietro Papathanassopoulos, Stylianos Rhee, June Woong Rowe, David Soroka, Stuart and Tiffen, Rodney 2017.
+Yang, JungHwan Rojas, Hernando Wojcieszak, Magdalena Aalberg, Toril Coen, Sharon Curran, James Hayashi, Kaori Iyengar, Shanto Jones, Paul K. Mazzoleni, Gianpietro Papathanassopoulos, Stylianos Rhee, June Woong Rowe, David Soroka, Stuart and Tiffen, Rodney 2016.
 Why Are “Others” So Polarized?
 Perceived Political Polarization and Media Use in 10 Countries.
 Journal of Computer-Mediated Communication, Vol. 21, Issue.
 5, p.
 349.

 pollock, william barabas, jason jerit, jennifer schoonvelde, martijn banducci, susan and stevens, daniel 2015. studying media events in the european social surveys across research designs, countries, time, issues, and outcomes.
 European Political Science, Vol. 14, Issue.
 4, p.
 394.